ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 Create a Test Directory: Create a directory named tests in your project directory to store your test files.

-Import Modules: In the test file, import necessary modules and classes including Flask, SQLAlchemy, and testing libraries.
+Import Modules: In the test file entitled test-routes.py, import necessary modules and classes including Flask, SQLAlchemy, and testing libraries.

 Create a Test Class: Define a test class that inherits from a testing base class (e.g., TestCase from flask_testing).